A Typical Day at Creative Minds

-Creative Minds staff members support the Southlands Elementary IB program by offering Units of Inquiry along the six major themes.
-Our emphasis in all our interactions is on the 10 learner attributes where each child is encouraged to deepen their capacity to be:
+Creative Minds staff members support the Southlands Elementary IB program by offering Units of Inquiry.
+Our emphasis in all our interactions is on the 10 learner traits where each child is encouraged to deepen their capacity to be:

 Literature and Learning

-A Literature-inspired approach to learning together is one of the pillars of the program.
-As children investigate the book’s themes, topics, characters and settings, they come to know themselves and the world in which they live.
-Specifically, books support children’s developing language that leads to a sense of empathy and the ability to describe their own emotions.
+A Literature-inspired approach to learning is one of the pillars of the program.
+As children investigate a book’s themes, topics, characters and settings, they come to know themselves and the world in which they live.
+Books can support children’s developing language that often leads to a sense of empathy and the ability to describe their emotions.
 The repeated exposure to story helps children share what they are learning, thinking and wondering about with others.
 Storying helps shape our lives and brings us closer toward understanding multiple perspectives and is an enjoyable part of the learning process.

 Outdoor Play and Pacific Spirit Park